New to our menu... A family heritage dessert! A recipe from Grandma Ida.

 3. Cook immediately in a waffle iron until golden brown.

 For custom orders, special events and catering orders, please contact us directly.
-When you're in the mood for a single chocolate chip cookie, a gluten free pastry item or a tasty coffee, visit one of the local shops we supply, below!
+When you're in the mood for a single sweet treat, or pastry item, visit one of the amazing local coffee shops we supply, below!
+Follow us and the shops below on social media to stay in the loop on what goods will be dropped off daily/weekly!